Tudor Chirilă

 Tudor Chirilă (born 28 May 1974 in Bucharest, Romania) is a Romanian actor, musician, and writer.
 He was the lead singer of the bands Vama Veche and Vama.
 As an actor, he has featured in both short and feature-length films and has appeared in plays under the direction of Alexandru Darie, Alexandru Dabija, and Horațiu Mălăele, among others.
 Since 2014, he has been featured as a coach on The Voice of Romania.
-Chirilă's team has been victorious seven out of the nine seasons he has been a coach.
+Chirilă's team has been victorious eight out of the ten seasons he has been a coach.

 In 2012, he published his first book, Exerciții de Echilibru, a collection of writings from his personal blog.

 Early life

 Tudor Chirilă was born in Bucharest on 28 May 1974.
 He is the son of sports reporter Ioan Chirilă and actress/director Iarina Demian.
 His brother is football coach Ionuț Chirilă.
 He graduated from the acting department of the Academy of Theater and Film (UNATC) in Bucharest in 1996, in the class of Florin Zamfirescu.